Property in Vowchurch

 Key features

-A fascinating and very unusual Grade II Listed house, available to the market for the first time in 75 years, offering huge potential for renovation and improvement, all set in large established gardens adjacent to the village church.
+A fascinating and very unusual Grade II Listed house, offering huge potential for renovation and improvement, all set in large established gardens adjacent to the village church, with the potential to buy additional land of approximately 10 acres by separate negotiation.

 • Five/Six bedrooms